dimitriloukine/git-rebase-playground/README.md

   the caret means, not this commit but the one before.
 `git rebase -i --root`
   `--root` means starting from the first commit.

+## Edit a commit

+use the `edit` keyword in the todo to modify a commit.
+You have to stage files and amend the commit.